Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Introduction

+In $1974$, the physicists Hawking and Bekenstein showed from semiclassical point, that black holes emit radiation.
+In this consideration, black hole is presented as thermodynamic object \cite{Rt1,Rt2}.
+Through this issues, different thermodynamics quantities were founded to the describe black hole thermodynamically.
+Hawking personally showed that, the temperature of a black hole at the event horizon could be expressed as $T_{H}=\frac{\partial E}{\partial S}$, where $E$ is the internal black hole energy and $S=\pi r_{H}^2$ is Bekenstein-Hawking entropy of black hole at the event horizon \cite{R4}.
+Unruh-Verlinde temperature \cite{R1,R3} and Tolman temperature \cite{Rt3} generalize Hawking temperature at any point of inside or outside black hole.
+Nowadays in black hole physics, the thermodynamics phase transition is one of most important phenomena which is used to investigate their stabilities.
+Black hole thermodynamics phase transition can be studied using Hawking temperature \cite{Rik20,Rik21}, specific heat \cite{R4,Ri20,Re9,Rik22,Rik23}, free energy \cite{Rt4,Rt5}, and Gibbs free energy \cite{Rik22,Rt05}.
+These different quantities can be investigated as the function of black hole mass \cite{Rik20,Rik21}, horizon size \cite{Re9} or entropy \cite{R4,Ri20,Rik22,Rik23}.

-Recently Mehdipour et \emph{al} have investigated thermodynamics and phase transition of Hayward solutions \cite{Rso1}.
-More recently, Saleh et \emph{al} have studied the effects of quintessence on the thermodynamics and Phase Transition from Regular Bardeen Black Hole \cite{Rim02}.
-In this paper, we aim at investigating the effects of quintessence on the thermodynamic behavior of Hayward black hole.
+Recently, Mehdipour et \emph{al.} \cite{Rso1} have investigated thermodynamics and phase transition of Hayward solutions.
+More recently, Saleh et \emph{al.} \cite{Rim02} have studied the effects of quintessence on the thermodynamics and phase transition from the regular Bardeen black hole.
+In this paper, we aim at investigating the effects of quintessence on the thermodynamics behavior of Hayward black hole.

 The paper is organized as follows.
 In Sec. \ref{sec:a}, we express the metric of the Hayward black hole with quintessence.
 In Sec. \ref{sec:b}, we derive the expression of the Unruh-Verlinde temperature and show the effects of quintessence on the temperature of regular Hayward black hole.
-In Sec. \ref{sec:c}, we derive the expression of the Hawking temperature and study its behavior with respect to parameters $a$ and $\beta$.
+In Sec. \ref{sec:c}, we derive the expression of the Hawking temperature and study its behavior with respect to the quintessence normalization factor and the parameter of regular Hayward black hole.
 In Sec. \ref{sec:d}, we establish the expression of the specific heat of the black hole, afterward we show the effects occurring due to the presence of quintessence.
+In Sec. \ref{sec:cg} we derive the expression of Gibbs free energy using the classical definition of the enthalpy, and shows the effects of $\beta$ and the normalization factor of quintessence dark energy on its behaviors.
 Sec. \ref{sec:e} is reserved to the conclusion.